We’re Hiring: Studio Art Coordinator

 - Assist in distributing and gathering class/teaching artist evaluations.

-- Support the Art in the Community and Exhibition and Communications staff in developing activities for onsite public programs and community events including the festivals, expos and fairs.
+- Collaborate with the Art in the Community, Exhibition and Communications staff in developing activities for on-site public programs and off-site community events .

 Administrative Support for Studio Program: